novuhq/novu/docs/docs/overview/quickstart/get-started-with-python.md

 | Chat    | Text with the option to use handlebars syntax, {{ }} to inject custom variables.              |
 | In-App  | Text                                                                                          |

-Note: Proper authorization needs to be set for the Chat channel for subscribers.
+Note: Proper authorization needs to be setup for the Chat channel.

-Please proceed to create a notification workflow.
+To create a notification workflow, please follow the following steps:

 1. Click “Workflows” on the left sidebar of your Novu dashboard.
 2. Click the “Create Workflow” button on the top right.
+3. Select 'blank workflow' from the dropdown.
-3. The name of a new workflow is currently "Untitled."
-Rename it to a more suitable title.
+4. The name of a new workflow is currently "Untitled."
+Rename it to a suitable title.
-4. Select "Email" as the channel you want to add.
+5. Select any channel you want to use in your app.
+For the sake of this guide, we'll be using the 'Email' channel.
    ![set-email.png] (https://res.cloudinary.com/dxc6bnman/image/upload/v1686776583/set-email_wavtrn.png)

-5. Click on the recently added channel, fill the email subject and click “Update”.
+6. Click on the recently added channel, fill the email subject and click “Update”.
    ![update_email_template.png](https://res.cloudinary.com/dxc6bnman/image/upload/v1686776583/update_email_template_ivn0jv.png)

-6. Click on the “Test” tab and send a test email to verify your notification workflow.
+7. Click on the “Test” tab and send a test email to verify your notification workflow.
    ![send_test_email.png](https://res.cloudinary.com/dxc6bnman/image/upload/v1686776583/send_test_email_ngzmth.png)

 You should get an email within seconds.
+If you didn't, please check your 'spam' folder as sometimes test emails can end up there.
 Yaaay, you have successfully sent your first notification via the Novu dashboard!

 Now, let’s take it a step further to trigger notifications via code.

 ## Create A Subscriber

 The recipients of a triggered notification are called subscribers.

 Click “Subscribers” on the left sidebar of the Novu dashboard to see all subscribers.
-By default, the dashboard will display a subscriber, as you were added automatically during sign-up.
+By default, the dashboard will display only one subscriber, as you were added automatically during sign-up.

 ![subscriber_id.png](https://res.cloudinary.com/dxc6bnman/image/upload/v1688331839/Screenshot_2023-07-03_at_0.02.53_jmkhi3.png)